widelands/wl_addons_server/README.md

 #### Notes

-If you want to update an existing add-on, or submit new or updated translations, open a pull request with this change and make sure you followed the steps described above.
+If you want to submit a new add-on or update an existing one without using the in-game add-ons manager, open a pull request with this change and make sure you followed the steps described above.
 In particular, be sure to re-run `java UpdateList` after *every* change (even small ones!).

 ### License